+'''

-\$./download data.py log.dryrun amazon
+$ ./download data.py log.dryrun amazon

+'''

-This will start the data download process using the aws s3 cp commands, which should execute much more quickly than if you were to download the data from Compute Canada.
-It will also produce the log of unique data files.
+This will start the data download process using the aws s3 cp commands, which should execute much more quickly than if you were to download the data from another location.
+It will also produce a log of unique data files.